Sudafed Sinus Pressure & Pain 200mg/30mg film-coated tablets

 Interference with serological testing

-Pseudoephedrine has the potential to reduce iobenguane i-131 uptake in neuroendocrine tumors, thus interfering with scintigraphy.
+Pseudoephedrine has the potential to reduce iobenguane i-131 uptake in neuroendocrine tumours, thus interfering with scintigraphy.

 Special warnings related to ibuprofen: